lestrrat-go/jwx/docs/01-jwt.md

 }
 ```

-To workaround these problematic parsers, you may use the `jwt.Settings()` function with the `jwt.WithFlattenAudience(true)` option.
-The following example shows you how to force all calls to marshal JWT tokens to flatten the `aud` field when it can.
-This has **global effect**.
+To workaround these problematic parsers, you may use enable the option `jwt.FlattenAudience` on each token that you would like to see this behavior.
+If you do this for _all_ (or most) tokens, you may opt to change the global default value by settings `jwt.WithFlattenAudience(true)` option via `jwt.Settings()`.

 <!-- INCLUDE(examples/jwt_flatten_audience_example_test.go) -->
 ```go